baudoliver7/jdbc-toolset/README.md

 ### `LocalLockedDataSource`

-Sometimes, we are in situations where we want to use only one connection during the current thread and be sure that all modifications are taken into account only when we decide to explicitly commit them.
+Sometimes, you are in situations where you want to use only one connection during the current thread and be sure that all modifications are taken into account only when you decide to explicitly commit them.
 Then, `LocalLockedDataSource` is your friend in such case.
 Just decorate your datasource like this :